 IT'S YOUR RIGHT TO KNOW YOUR FAMILY

-Everyone has people who are important to them.
-It could be mum, dad, brothers or sisters, aunties or uncles, grandparents or friends.
+We all have people who are important to us.

+For some people it's mum, dad, brothers or sisters, and for others it's aunties or uncles, grandparents or friends or a previous carer.